nhsengland/NHSSynth/docs/development_guide.md

 ```

 This ensure that absolute imports from `NHSSynth` are sorted separately from the rest of the imports in a file.

+There are a number of other hooks used as part of this repositories pre-commit, including one that automatically mirrors the poetry version of these packages in the `dev` per the list of supported packages and [.poetry-sync-db.json](https://github.com/nhsengland/NHSSynth/blob/main/.poetry-sync-db.json).
+Roughly, these other hooks ensure correct formatting of `.yaml` and `.toml` files, checks for large files being added to a commit, strips notebook output from the files, and fixes whitespace and end-of-file issues.
+These are mostly consistent with the [NHSx analytics project template's hooks](https://github.com/nhsx/analyticsunit-template/blob/hooks/.pre-commit-config.yaml)

 ### Documentation